3 Days In Paris: All The Tricks You Need To Avoid Madness

 - Meet eternity at the Montmartre Cemetery, where famous artists and writers are buried.

 In fact, each time you get tired of walking during your 3 days in Paris, it’s a good idea to take the subway, even if it’s for one stop only.
 Distances in Paris shouldn’t be underestimated.
-Do your feet a favour and give them a rest from time to time.
+Do your feet a favor and give them a rest from time to time.

-Time needed: depending on the number of stops and coffee breaks you make, somewhere between two and four hours.
+⏱️ Time needed: Depending on the number of stops and coffee breaks you make, somewhere between two and four hours.

 Since climbing the cobblestone streets of Montmartre has tired you enough, rest your feet while taking a boat tour of the Seine River.